alby13/tanuki-browser/README.md

    ```
  **Enjoy the web in text!**

-#### Old Install Method: Prerequisites
+#### Prerequisites Information

-- Python 3.10.12 or higher (most Linux distributions come with Python pre-installed)
+- Linux AMD64 and Windows were built with Python 3.10.12 or higher (most Linux distributions come with Python pre-installed)

-Note: The program was originally created in Python - I have now created a linux Bin file for you to run the program.
+- Linux Intel was build with Python 3.8

 ## 💰 Current Versions